-10. RequestBootVarRouting
+11. RequestBootVarRouting

-$\textbf{Description}: \ \text{Request redirectBoot prefixed variables from EFI_GLOBAL_VARIABLE_GUID to OC_VENDOR_VARIABLE_GUID.}$
+Description: Request redirect of all Boot prefixed variables from EFI_GLOBAL_VARIABLE_GUID to OC_VENDOR_VARIABLE_GUID.

 This quirk requires OC_FIRMWARE_RUNTIME protocol implemented in FwRuntimeServices.efi.
 The quirk lets default boot entry preservation at times when firmwares delete incompatible boot entries.
 Simply said, you are required to enable this quirk to be able to reliably use Startup Disk preference pane in a firmware that is not compatible with macOS boot entries by design.